 The design of the medical course accords fully with the recommendations of the General Medical Council (1957) and extends over six years of full-time study leading to the degrees of Bachelor of Medicine (M.B.) and Bachelor of Surgery (B.S.).
 These degrees may be awarded at first or second class honours, or at pass level.
-The first year of the course was implemented in 1961, and in 1964 the first four years will be offered.
-The fifth and sixth years will be introduced in 1965 and 1966 respectively.
+The first year of the course was implemented in 1961, and in 1965 the first five years will be offered.
+The sixth year will be introduced in 1966.